 To Bethlehem & Beyond, 31 Daily Readings, Sharon Hazel

-‘To Bethlehem & Beyond’ travels through Scripture reflecting on God’s plan, the people drawn into the nativity story, and the promises fulfilled.
+‘To Bethlehem & Beyond’ travels through Scripture reflecting on God’s plan, the people, and the promises fulfilled.
 Each day has a Scripture reading, a short reflection, a take-away thought/question, a psalm verse and a prayer.
-In the paperback version there is room for you to journal your response to the word.